MEPs in Taiwan: 'You are not alone' against China

 Already a member?

 "Our visit should be considered as an important first step ...
-But next we need a very concrete agenda of high-level meetings and high-level concrete steps together to build a much stronger EU-Taiwan partnership," he added.
+But next we need a very concrete agenda of high-level meetings and high-level concrete steps together to build a much stronger EU-Taiwan partnership," Glucksmann added.

-Glucksmann also said Taiwan and the EU should build a common front against "authoritarian regimes".
+He also said Taiwan and the EU should build a common front against "authoritarian regimes".

 Taiwan was "a laboratory and a hub for the fight against foreign interference and the preservation of democracy", Glucksmann said at a separate meeting with Taiwanese prime minister Su Tseng-chang.